rrousselGit/provider/README.md

 ## MultiProvider

-A provider that exposes that merges multiple other providers into one.
+A provider that merges multiple other providers into one.

 `MultiProvider` is used to improve the readability and reduce the boilerplate of having many nested providers.